magland/benchcompress/README.md

 ### Code Formatting

-This project uses pre-commit hooks to automatically format code before each commit.
+This project uses pre-commit hooks to automatically check format code before each commit.
 The formatting includes:
 - Python code formatting using black
 - TypeScript/JavaScript code formatting using npm scripts
+- C++ code formatting using clang-format

 To set up the pre-commit hooks after cloning the repository: